 It is the most popular paste tomato variety.
 The tomatoes are large, flavorful and are rich in lycopene.
 Grow it in organically rich, well-draining soil and follow a moderate watering schedule.

 2. Martino’s Roma

 This semi-determinate heirloom tomato variety produces a profusion of richly flavored red pear tomatoes.
 They taste sweet when fresh and taste a lot better when cooked.
-These tomatoes have a meaty texture with few seeds and sweet, acidic taste.
-Martino’s Roma tomatoes are ideal for making the paste, canning, and sauces.
+These tomatoes have a meaty texture with few seeds and a sweet, acidic taste.

 3. Plum Regal

 Plum regal is a determinate, hybrid variety with thick skin and texture.
-It has a meaty flesh and dark red skin with ‘musky’ and ‘earthy’ notes.
-This flavorful tomato is a disease-resistant and has high-yields with good flavor.
+It has meaty flesh and dark red skin with ‘musky’ and ‘earthy’ notes.
+This flavorful tomato is disease-resistant and has high yields with good flavor.

 4. Sunrise Sauce